etchteam/offline-ux/src/custom-offline-page.md

 3. If the fetch fails, serve the cached offline page

-The service worker "install" event can be used to set up the cache, on install the `offline.html` file can be cached...
+The service worker "install" event can be used to set up the cache, on install the `offline.html` file containing the custom offline page can be cached...

 ```javascript
 const cacheName = 'offlinePage';